Tahlia Skaines Flaunts Incredible Cleavage In Plunging White Top

 On January 17, Tahlia Skaines took to her Instagram page to tease her 580,000 followers with two flirty new snaps.
 The Australian businesswoman and social media star posted a photo of herself flaunting her ample assets in a plunging white top.

-Tahlia used her phone’s camera to capture the sizzling hot snaps.
+Tahlia used her phone's camera to capture the sizzling hot snaps.
 She appeared to be in a studio.
-In the first snapshot, the babe held the mobile device in both hands and extended her arms away from her face to get the best angle possible.
-She looked straight into the camera and pouted her lips as if “kissing” her fans.
+In the first snapshot, the babe held the mobile device in both hands and extended her arms away from her face to get the best possible angle.
+She looked straight into the camera and pouted her lips as if "kissing" her fans.
 Her shoulders were uneven as she took the selfie.

-A swipe to the right featured Tahlia in a similar stance.
-This time, she angled her face sideways and gazed at a distance with her lips parted.
-Sunlight entered the room from the nearby glass windows, and it illuminated the place and her curves.
-The light also made her highlighter pop.

-In the picture, the model’s platinum blond locks were styled straight and tied in a low bun.
+The model styled her platinum blond locks straight and tied her tresses in a low bun.
 Some shorts strands were left loose, framing her face.
-For the occasion, Tahlia decided to go jewelry-free.
+For the occasion, she decided to go jewelry-free.

-In the caption, Tahlia wrote something about her “post-treatment glow.”
-She shared that she had something done from a skin care clinic called SKINmas.
-The bombshell also thanked her makeup artist, Erica Coffey, by tagging her Instagram page.
+In the caption, Tahlia wrote something about her "post-treatment glow."
+She shared that she had something done from a skincare clinic called SKINmas.
+The bombshell also thanked her makeup artist, Erica Coffey, by tagging her.

-Even though the photos have been live in less than a day, the new share has already received a ton of attention from her online admirers.
+Even though the photos have been live for less than a day, the new share has already received a ton of attention from her online admirers.
 In addition to over 6,500 likes, the update has also pulled in more than 70 comments.
-Some of Tahlia’s social media followers took to the comments section to let her know she looked gorgeous.
-Countless other admirers raved over her skin and tantalizing assets, while a few followers expressed their admiration with a combination of emoji.
+Some of Tahlia's social media followers took to the comments section to let her know she looked gorgeous.
+Countless other admirers raved over her skin and tantalizing assets, while a few expressed their admiration with a combination of emoji.

-“You are so beautiful!
-Words are not enough tp describe your beauty.
-Keep up the good work, and don’t let anybody pull you down,” one of her fans commented.
+"You are so beautiful!
+Words are not enough tp [sic] describe your beauty.
+Keep up the good work, and don't let anybody pull you down," one fan wrote.

 "You're glowing!!
 The prettiest model on IG right now," gushed another admirer.

-“The eyebrows are on point!
-Love those juicy lips!” wrote a third follower.
+"The eyebrows are on point!
+Love those juicy lips!" a third follower gushed.